Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Quality Diabetes Care Goals

 The key to quality diabetes care is making sure you’re keeping important health measures in the safety zone and getting the routine care you need to prevent complications.
-Health measures that are important to the best diabetes care include:
+These measures are quality care goals and each one has a standard that will put you in that safety zone.
+Meeting that goal will put you at the very lowest risk for Diabetes complications.
+In other words it will lower your risk for heart attack, stroke, amputation, blindness, and kidney loss.

 You can learn more about each of these measures and how they relate to diabetes by clicking on the links above.
 Talk to your doctor to be sure you’re getting the tests and care that are right for you.
+And, see what you can do at home to get the best quality results.

-Sugar Control and Hemoglobin A1C
+Sugar Control and Hemoglobin A1c

 What it is